-• Both negative battery terminals can be connected to a common earth point.
+MUST be removed when the domestic battery is connected. - Both the negative battery terminals can be connected to a common earth point.

-Note: The 240A alternator is of the insulated earth design and requires a heavy-duty earth cable installed at all times.
+Note: The 240A alternator is of the insulated earth design and requires a heavy duty earth cable installed at all times.